Supportkeyboard_arrow_right

 How do I know if my sensor, or system, passed calibration?

-A force sensor calibration must meet the sensor's non-linearity spec, which is found on the sensor's spec sheet.
+A sensor calibration must meet the sensor's non-linearity spec, which is found on the sensor's spec sheet.
 A system calibration, which is the calibration of a sensor and a digital instrument, must meet the sensor's non-linearity times two and is listed on a certificate as system tolerance.
 A note is added when a sensor, or system, does not meet the specifications.

 Contact us to recalibrate your sensor